RSid/Technical-ProfessionalWriting/DeveloperReadMe.md

 * Domains I'm not engaged by
 * Letting the perfect be the enemy of the good - shipping projects is great
 * Working in isolation from others / from the greater organizational vision
+* Inconsistent or ill-defined processes
+* Inertia or resistence with regards to change

 ## Code values